nginx/agent/site/content/configuration/configure-nginx-agent-features.md

 4. **Restart the NGINX Agent service:** Restart the NGINX Agent service to enable changes.

-At this stage, users will be able to view metrics data being sent, but will not have the capability to push NGINX configuration changes.
+Once the steps have been completed, users will be able to view metrics data being sent but will not have the capability to push NGINX configuration changes.